OG-Jons/OG-Jons/README.md

 I'm Jonas, software engineer apprentice from someplace in Denmark but moved to Switzerland.

-I'm a big fan of JavaScript (even though it's trash 😉) and wish to learn and git gud with TypeScript, so that's what you'll primarily see on here.
+I'm a big fan of JavaScript (TypeScript FTW tho), so that's what you'll primarily see on here.
 I also use this account for school, so my school projects will be saved on here too!

 <h3>A bit more about me... 👇👇👇</h3>